 What’s Pelvic Girdle Pain?

 Pelvic girdle pain (PGP) refers to pain around the pelvis whether at the front, or in the lower back, hips, groin or inner thighs.
-Experiencing pelvic pain can be more likely if someone is pregnant or may have a history of orthopaedic issues, hypermobility, Ehlers Danlos Syndrome (EDS), a high BMI, arthritis or been pregnant in the past.
+PGP can affect anyone, although it’s particularly common during pregnancy.
+It may also occur following an injury, after childbirth, or alongside conditions such as hypermobility, Ehlers-Danlos syndrome or osteoarthritis.

 Symptoms can change depending on your position and activity.
 Pain can vary from a mild ache to more persistent, sharp or throbbing pain at different times of the day.